Children's Dental care

 Seven Years Old

 As your child grows up, they will require less and less assistance with their oral care routine.
 However, most kids need an adult to help them with oral hygiene to at least some degree until they are about seven or eight years old.
 This can include supervision, assistance with flossing the hard-to-reach places, or other forms of encouragement and accountability.
 Every child’s needs are different and change at different paces.
-If you have any questions about your role in helping your child maintain a healthy smile, ask your pediatric dentist about it at their next cleaning!
+If you have any questions about your role in helping your child maintain a healthy smile, ask your Pediatric Dentist in Roswell about it at their next cleaning!

 Establishing an oral hygiene routine early on will help your child develop lifelong healthy habits that will serve them well.
 It is never too early to start taking care of their smile!
 If your child is due for a dental checkup, or if you are ready to schedule their first appointment with a pediatric dentist, call our office today!